microsoft/msticpy/docs/source/data_analysis/PivotFunctions.rst

 You will find all of the TI Lookup functions relating to IpAddresses as pivot functions attached to the IpAddress entity.

-.. note:: Where you are using a File entity as a parameter, there is a complication.
-A file entity can have multiple hash values (md5, sha1, sha256 and even sha256 authenticode).
-The ``file_hash`` attibute of File is used as the default parameter.
-In cases where a file has multiple hashes the highest priority hash (in order sha256, sha1, md5, sha256ac) is returned.
-If you are not using file entities as parameters (and specifying the input values explicitly or via a Dataframe or iterable), you can ignore this.
+.. note:: Where you are using a File **entity** as a parameter -
+    i.e. an instance of the ``File`` class - there is a complication.
+A file entity can have multiple hash values (md5, sha1, sha256 and even sha256 Authenticode).
+The ``file_hash`` attribute of File is used as the default parameter.
+In cases where a file has multiple hashes, the highest priority hash (in order sha256, sha1, md5, sha256ac) is used.
+If you are not using file entities as parameters (and specifying the hash values explicitly or via a Dataframe or iterable), you can ignore this.

 To show the TI lookup functions available for an entity, run the *ti* contain function.